 Film Review: The MuppetsSweet musical comedy for Muppet fans and toddlers susceptible to the franchise is as relentlessly juvenile as it is eager to please.
-Nostalgia aplenty for early and pre-boomer fans willing to put their brains on pause for a heap o’ feel-good, who

 The world-famous puppets, deep in retirement after years as film and TV stars, make a delightful return in The Muppets, thanks to some human friends and a highly serviceable and appropriate “Let’s Put on a Show” theme that has proven its show-biz chops over so many decades.
 For added good (genre) measure, this welcome return of the Muppets is also a kind of road picture.

 Screenwriter Jason Segel, who also stars, and Nicholas Stoller fashioned the nifty script that aggregates the veteran Muppets and creates newbie Walter, the Segel character’s puppet brother who, as a Muppet super-fan, gets the whole story rolling.

 Deep in the Smalltown USA heartland, Gary (Segel) is planning a trip to Los Angeles with Mary (Amy Adams), an elementary-school shop teacher who has been his girlfriend for ten years.
 The journey is to celebrate that anniversary, but what’s on Mary’s mind is that Gary may finally propose.
 Gary’s beloved but insecure brother Walter insists on joining them, as he’s determined to visit the old, crumbling Muppet Studios.